 “This confirms that the learning meets the Restraint Reduction Network (RRN) Training Standards 2019.

-“The certificated EPBS training includes up to five days of learning – two of which cover PBS theory, psychological support, self-protection skills and break away techniques, and up to three days of level two training which covers restrictive practices.
+“The certificated EPBS training includes up to five days of learning.
+Two cover PBS theory, psychological support, self-protection skills and break away techniques.
+There are up to three days of level two training which covers restrictive practices.

 “The training provides colleagues with the skills and knowledge to protect people’s fundamental human rights and promote person-centred, best interest and therapeutic approaches to supporting people when they’re distressed.